 FAQ

-What types of educational programs does the International Center of Photography offer?
+What types of photography programs does the International Center of Photography offer?

-ICP offers a wide range of courses and workshops in digital and analog photography.
-Classes span from fundamental principles in image-making to exploring personal visions.
-Our Part-Time Certificate Programs provide students with a strategic sequence of classes drawn from our courses and workshops offerings.
+ICP offers a wide range of courses and workshops in digital and analog photography to help you complete an education in photography.
+Classes span from fundamental principles in image-making to exploring personal visions as you expand your abilities with the knowledge needed to further your practice as a photographer.

 Where are the classes held at ICP?